 Detection of chromium in water requires chemical testing.
 We also offer iDip Photometers, capable of measuring hexavalent chromium.

 Interesting fact: Stainless steel contains up to 20% chromium by weight.

 How to Remove Chromium 6 from Drinking Water

-Chromium can be removed from drinking water by reverse osmosis.
+Regular and Hexavalent Chromium can be removed from drinking water by Reverse Osmosis.
 Reverse osmosis works by forcing the water through a membrane that allows water molecules to pass through but blocks larger ions, such as ones associated with iron, lead and chromium.
 In homes, small reverse osmosis systems (called point-of-use systems) can be located near the kitchen sink.